mmistakes/minimal-mistakes/_drafts/2022-06-12-zio-streams.md

 A ZStream has the signature: `ZStream[R, E, O]`, which means it will produce **some number** of `O` elements, requiring dependencies `R` to do so, and could possibly fail with an error of type `E`.
-Since this is a _Stream_ we could possibly be producing somewhere between 0 and infinite `O` elements.
+Since this is a _stream_ we could possibly be producing somewhere between 0 and infinite `O` elements.

 A ZStream represents the _source_ of data in your work flow.

 ### ZSink

-At the opposite end of our stream, we have ZSink, with the signature:
+At the opposite end of our stream, we have a `ZSink`, with the signature:
 `ZSink[R, E, I, L, Z]`. `R`, and `E` are as described above.
 It will consume input of `I`, producing `Z` and any `L` that may be left over.
-Generally `I` will be matching the ZStream `O`.

 A ZSink represents the terminating _endpoint_ of data in your workflow.